apple/ccs-caldavtester/README.txt

 	ELEMENT <pathsubs>
-		a string that can be substituted into test scripts and data using '$pathprefix:' as the substitution key string.
+		a string that can be substituted into test scripts and data using '$pathprefix1:' as the substitution key string.

 caldavtest.dtd: